 - Beyond 2016: Annual provision requirements will be calculated from a rolling average of annual sales levels in Worcestershire in the last 10 years. - 4.11.
-Beyond 2016, the rolling 10 years annual sales average will be compared to the National and Regional Guidelines for Aggregate Provision in England 2005-2020. - 4.12.
-As the regional apportionment does not vary between 2005 2020, the current sub-regional apportionment will be considered for monitoring purposes.
-Where there is any significant divergence between the sub-regional apportionment and the rolling 10 years annual sales average, the contributing factors will be assessed.
-This will allow for a 'sense-check' during the first few years of using the new methodology.
+Beyond 2016, it was intended that the rolling 10 years annual sales average would be compared to the National and Regional Guidelines for Aggregate Provision in England 2005-2020. - 4.12.
+As the regional apportionment does not vary between 2005 2020, it was considered that the current sub-regional apportionment should be considered for monitoring purposes.
+Where there was any significant divergence between the sub-regional apportionment and the rolling 10 years annual sales average, it was proposed that the contributing factors would be assessed.
+This was to allow for a 'sense-check' during the first few years of using the new methodology.